eseifert/vectorgraphics2d/README.rst

     Processor pdfProcessor = Processors.get("pdf");

-Finally, a document can be generated from the commands and written to a stream with the processor:
+Finally, a document can be generated from the commands and written to an output
+stream:

 .. code:: java